springone-tour-2020-cicd/katacoda-scenarios/tekton/step2.md

 <br>

 After a few moments, you should see that the Status is `COMPLETED`.
+Keep executing the previous command until you see the final status.

-No look at the output of `TaskRun`
+Now look at the output of `TaskRun`

 ```
 tkn taskrun logs echo-hello-world-task-run